Dynamical irreversibility and local decoherence in quantum many-body chaos: Mathematical Framework

 \subsection{Purity of the Choi state}

 A key scalar associated with the Choi state is its purity,

 which quantifies the coherence-preserving character of the channel.
-The second equality follows directly from the definition of the Choi state in Eq.~\eqref{eq:choi_def} and expresses the purity in terms of the action of the channel on the operator basis \(\{\dyad{k}{l}\}\) associated with an orthonormal basis \(\{\ket{k}\}\) of \(\mathcal{H}_S\).
+The right-hand side follows directly from the definition of the Choi state in Eq.~\eqref{eq:choi_def} and expresses the purity in terms of the action of the channel on the operator basis \(\{\dyad{k}{l}\}\) associated with an orthonormal basis \(\{\ket{k}\}\) of \(\mathcal{H}_S\).
 It satisfies

 The upper bound is achieved if and only if the reduced dynamics is unitary, while the minimum corresponds to the completely depolarizing channel that maps any input state to the maximally mixed state $\mathbb{I}_S/d_S$.